Adding 3 Fractions to Get 1

-Directions: Using the digits 1 to 9, at most one time each, place a digit in each box to make a true statement.
+Directions: Using the digits 1 to 9, at most one time each, place a digit in each box to make the equation true.

 Hint